 Household Support Fund

-Support is available for those Households who are struggling with the cost of living, in particular the rise in energy prices.
+Support is available for those households who are struggling with the cost of living.

 Support for those most in need

-So what help is available through the Household Support Fund?
+I want to know what help is available through the Household Support Fund

 • financial support toward current energy and water costs